VIDEO: ‘Parkinson’s stole my father’ - Cloverdale Reporter

 It’s where Jack and Lois spent their final 23 years together.

-This will be Mary’s first SuperWalk experience and leading up to the walk, she’s already raised nearly $1,800, far surpassing her goal of $1,000.
+This will be Mary’s first SuperWalk experience and leading up to the walk, she’s already raised $1,950 as of Sept.
+1, far surpassing her goal of $1,000.

 “I started getting donations from people I went to high school with 40 years ago and haven’t spoken to,” Mary said.